-The Labor, Employment and Employee Benefits Group at Sheehan Phinney represents private and public sector clients throughout New England.
+Our Labor and Employment attorneys represent private and public sector clients throughout New England.
 They are experienced in all aspects of employment law, labor relations and employee benefits.
 In particular, because of the ever-changing number of workplace laws and regulations, our lawyers stay on top of federal and state developments and assist employers in understanding and effectively managing an increasingly complex range of workplace legal issues.

 Education and counseling are the cornerstones of our practice.
 In this area of the law, an ounce of prevention is truly worth a pound of cure.
 Our experienced team counsels clients on how to deal with sensitive workplace problems before they become claims.
 If claims do occur, we aggressively defend our clients in state and federal court, as well as before administrative tribunals.